Floozutter/matherlab/README.md

 # matherlab
-Scripts and such for USC's Emotion &amp; Cognition Lab
+scripts and such for USC's Emotion and Cognition Lab!